cp3402-students/Coursework_3402_group4/site.md

    altered via WordPress editor.

-   Below that is a section which prompts visitors to book a session from the learning centre by emphasising variety of the leanring centre's strength.
+   Below that is a section which prompts visitors to book a session from the learning centre by emphasising variety of the learning centre's strength.
+Right below it, there is an appointment booking form which enable visitor to book a session via the website.

 6. #### Our Staffs

 7. #### Locations/Transportation